 Take immediate action.

-A fraud specialist will confirm the details of your report to fully understand the situation and may block access to your accounts to stop criminal activity.
+A fraud specialist will confirm the details of your report to fully understand the situation and may block access to your accounts to ensure your funds are safe while we investigate.

 Safeguarding you and communicating the outcome.

-Once the investigation is complete, we’ll notify you of the outcome via SMS and letter.
+Once the investigation is complete, we will notify you of the outcome via phone or email.

 Device compromised?